nicolaurent/MyStore/README.md

 ## Feature list
 - browse and view a list of available products
 - view product information and details
-- add and remove product to the shopping cart
+- add and remove product from the shopping cart
-- complete checkout process
+- complete checkout process and get confirmation message

 ## About the project